chritchens/elgamal-curve25519/README.md

 use elgamal_curve25519; // new style
 ```

-At the moment see the tests for more information on how to use it in practice.
+You can read the [docs](https://docs.rs/elgamal-curve25519) and the tests for more information on how to use it in practice.

 ## License